 • You can write your own visualizations in React, but it's higher effort

-4. Begin learning about the MI field: Get your head around basic concepts in MI, and get an overview of the field.
-The goal of this step is not to get a deep and perfect knowledge of everything!
+4. (Optional) Learn key concepts in MI: Get your head around basic concepts in MI, and get an overview of the field.
+The goal of this step is a whirlwind overview, not to get a deep and perfect knowledge of everything!

 • Resource: A Comprehensive Mechanistic Interpretability Explainer & Glossary